Geocaching & orienteering

 - Geocache Arts Trail #6 (N 54° 30.726 W 000° 40.767)

 Travel back along the Cleveland Way towards Sandsend.
 Look out for the first quarry on your right and continue until you see a 'trail' sign on your right.
-Turn off as directed, follow the steps down and the path over the boardwalk until you get to a raised heath in the middle of the quarry.
-Travelling off piste along the top, make your way around the heather as best you can and look for the tree at the end of the raised bank.
-You don't need to travel down the bank to find the cache!
+Turn off as directed, follow the steps down.
+BE WARNED THIS SECTION CAN BE SLIPPERY WHEN WET.
+Walk along the path over the boardwalk.
+Continue to follow this path up the steps and onto a raised heath in the middle of the quarry.
+Travelling off piste along the top, make your way around the heather in the centre as best you can.
+Look for the tree at the end of the bank and something a little more prickly to the left of it!
+NOTE - you don't need to travel down the bank to find the cache!

 4. Head to the steps in the corner of Sandsend car park and make your way onto the Cleveland Way National Trail.
 The geocaches are located along here and two are just off the trail.
 Match the linocut with the correct page and stamp the image.
 Make sure you cover the image with lots of ink before stamping!

 5. Most importantly have fun.
-Once the booklet is complete, take this with you as a souvenir of your visit to the coast.
+Once the booklet is complete, take this with you as a souvenir of your visit.

 Please make sure you wear good sturdy footwear and the right clothing for the weather and the terrain.